KILLEARN COMMUNITY COUNCIL

 Current bank balance

-The next KCC meeting will be held at 8.00 pm on 15 February 2023 in the Garden Room at the Village Hall.
-The meeting will be streamed to enable residents to join online if they prefer not to attend the physical meeting.
+The next KCC meeting will be held at 8.00 pm on 18 January 2023 in the Garden Room at the Village Hall.
+It is hoped the meeting will also be streamed to enable residents to join online if they prefer not to attend the physical meeting.